 Growing Passion Flower from Seed

 To save seed, allow the fruits to ripen completely.
 Open the pods and remove, clean and dry the seeds before storing.
+If you are saving seed from hybrid varieties, remember that they will not grow true from seed.
+Expect some surprises.

 Passion flowers seeds can be slow to germinate.
 Start seed by soaking for 1-2 days in warm water.
 Viable seed will sink to the bottom of the glass.
 Floating seeds can be discarded.